kamalkolisetty/proposal1/README.md

   - Removes the current background image and sets a new one.
   - Adapts the background image for mobile devices by checking the viewport width.

+### 5. Background Music

+The project includes background music that plays continuously:

+- **Music Loop**: The audio plays continuously and loops every 65 seconds.
+It starts automatically when the user clicks the "Hi" button, and stops only when the page is closed.
+- **Audio Implementation**:
+  - **Play and Pause**: The music starts playing when the user interacts with the page by clicking the "Hi" button.
+  - **Looping Mechanism**: The audio is set to repeat every 65 seconds using JavaScript.
+An interval is created to handle this looping effect.

 ## How to Use

 1. **Clone the Repository**